kworkflow/patch-hub/CONTRIBUTING.md

 Rewriting commits helps ensure the pull request shows only the final, intended changes.
 This improves reviewability and long-term maintainability by avoiding a noisy trail of intermediate fixes, making it easier for reviewers to understand the final result without tracking every small adjustment.
 It also benefits long-term maintainability by keeping the git history clean and meaningful, simplifying future debugging, version tracking, and change audits across the project’s lifecycle.

+### Issues Tracking

+It’s recommended that each Pull Request reference the issue it addresses (e.g., Closes #123 or Resolves #123).
+If there isn’t an existing issue, consider creating one before opening the PR.

+Following this practice helps improve project organization and traceability, makes it easier for maintainers and contributors to assess proposed changes, and enables GitHub’s automatic linking between issues and PRs.
+This also clarifies that work is already underway, helping to prevent duplicated efforts—even before the PR is reviewed or merged.

 ## Issue Reporting

 Use the preconfigured templates on GitHub to report issues and request features.
 If none of these fit your issue, you can use the "Blank" option.